usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Understanding the *unique nature* of cloud services ensures contracts are structured to drive efficiency, flexibility, and accountability.

-#### 2\.
-Risk Management, Security Responsibilities and Governance Shift
+**2\.
+Risk management, security responsibilities and governance shift**

 In a traditional data center, the government manages everything.
 In cloud computing:

 * Some responsibilities are retained by the agency; others are managed by the cloud service provider.
 * Governance of agency implementation and usage of the cloud is important.
 Agency governance should include accountable agency leaders in cloud services; systems and software engineering; cyber security; program management; agency finance; and of course, the contract’s Contracting Officer Representative (COR).
 Best practices for governance include:
-  * This group should work with each cloud vendor to understand the basics of effective cloud cost and utilization management.
+  * This group should work with each cloud vendor to understand the basics of effective cloud cost and utilization management
-  * The group should review trend-level reports monthly on cloud cost and utilization, and receive input from technical and business teams on the trends.
+  * The group should review trend-level reports monthly on cloud cost and utilization, and receive input from technical and business teams on the trends
-  * The group should ensure that all major cloud architecture, software deployment, data management, automation, and AI/ML tooling comply with the cloud vendor’s recommended best practices.
+  * The group should ensure that all major cloud architecture, software deployment, data management, automation, and AI/ML tooling comply with the cloud vendor’s recommended best practices

 Contracting officers must also be aware of:

-* The division of responsibilities between the agency and provider when writing requirements, SLAs, and performance metrics.
+* The division of responsibilities between the agency and provider when writing requirements, SLAs, and performance metrics
-* The importance of selecting FedRamp-authorized services to meet federal security standards more easily.
+* The importance of selecting FedRamp-authorized services to meet federal security standards more easily
-* Building appropriate clauses around cloud-specific security issues like Identity and Access Management (IAM), vulnerability management, and incident response.
+* Building appropriate clauses around cloud-specific security issues like Identity and Access Management (IAM), vulnerability management, and incident response

 Ignoring these shifts can leave dangerous gaps in security and compliance.

-#### 3\.
-Cost Control in the Cloud is About Skills, Not Just Pricing
+**3\.
+Cost control in the cloud is about skills, not just pricing**

 Unlike traditional fixed-cost contracts:

-* Cloud costs can fluctuate monthly based on usage, and cloud providers may reduce commercial prices on specific cloud services over time.
+* Cloud costs can fluctuate monthly based on usage, and cloud providers may reduce commercial prices on specific cloud services over time
-* Poor cloud management leads to unexpected cost overruns.
+* Poor cloud management leads to unexpected cost overruns

 Contracting officers should ensure:

-* Agencies have access to vendor training, and to professional services to assist with cloud implementation from skilled and experienced providers.
+* Agencies have access to vendor training, and to professional services to assist with cloud implementation from skilled and experienced providers
-* Contract pricing approaches enable the agency to take advantage of dynamic pricing, particularly when cloud providers reduce prices in their commercial catalog, and don’t lock in rates that prevent the ability to do so, while also ensuring the agency is protected from any potential rate increases.
+* Contract pricing approaches enable the agency to take advantage of dynamic pricing, particularly when cloud providers reduce prices in their commercial catalog, and don’t lock in rates that prevent the ability to do so, while also ensuring the agency is protected from any potential rate increases
-* Performance metrics include effective cloud resource management.
+* Performance metrics include effective cloud resource management

 Failing to address cloud cost management upfront can tie agencies into contracts that are unsustainable or difficult to justify to auditors and oversight bodies.

-#### 4\.
-Vendor Selection and Cloud Architecture Need Strategic Thinking
+**4\.
+Vendor selection and cloud architecture need strategic thinking**

 Not all cloud providers are the same.
 Some specialize in certain capabilities (e.g., Artificial Intelligence/Machine Learning, Internet of Things, scalability.
 Contracting Officers selecting a vendor should consider:

-* Choosing the right provider or mix of providers affects mission success.
+* Choosing the right provider or mix of providers affects mission success
-* Architecting for flexibility reduces lock-in and facilitates future migrations.
+* Architecting for flexibility reduces lock-in and facilitates future migrations
-* Ensuring broad access agencies are increasingly utilizing enterprise approaches to buy and manage cloud services.
+* Ensuring broad access agencies are increasingly utilizing enterprise approaches to buy and manage cloud services

 Contracting officers should encourage:

 * Evaluations based on specific agency needs, and the creation of contracts that allow broad and flexible access to cloud services and adjacent capabilities.
 Common pitfalls include:
-  * A federal agency entering a cloud contract for Infrastructure as a Service (“IaaS”), but quickly discovering the agency also needs Platform and Software as a Service (“PaaS”, “SaaS”) requiring difficult and time consuming modification.
+  * A federal agency entering a cloud contract for Infrastructure as a Service (“IaaS”), but quickly discovering the agency also needs Platform and Software as a Service (“PaaS”, “SaaS”) requiring difficult and time consuming modification
-  * Buying all of the cloud services themselves, but not including cloud vendor professional services and/or integrated 3rd party software “marketplaces.”
+  * Buying all of the cloud services themselves, but not including cloud vendor professional services and/or integrated 3rd party software “marketplaces”
   * Buying cloud but restricting its use to only a specific program or part of an agency.
 This typically leads to “shadow IT” because other programs or divisions require cloud and can’t access it through the contract.
 Many agencies have problems with “shadow IT” and competing factions because multiple cloud procurement contracts are in place, causing organizational friction and inefficiency.
 Additionally, agencies may not get the full volume discounts possible from cloud vendors if they split the spend across multiple agency divisions.
-* Architecture planning as part of pre-solicitation activities.
+* Architecture planning as part of pre-solicitation activities
-* Inclusion of multi-cloud or hybrid-cloud strategies when appropriate.
+* Inclusion of multi-cloud or hybrid-cloud strategies when appropriate

 These practices help protect agency investments and maximize flexibility and resilience.

 #### 5\.
-Training Is Not Optional
+Training is not optional

 Cloud vendors offer robust training resources.
 Yet without proper contracting:

-* Agencies may skip training.
+* Agencies may skip training
-* Agency or contract personnel may mismanage cloud operations, leading to inefficiencies, security incidents, or mission failure.
+* Agency or contract personnel may mismanage cloud operations, leading to inefficiencies, security incidents, or mission failure

 Contracting officers must build training access into contracts and verify that:

-* Personnel certifications or training milestones are clearly required.
+* Personnel certifications or training milestones are clearly required
-* Cloud operation best practices are embedded in performance expectations.
+* Cloud operation best practices are embedded in performance expectations

-### Bottom Line for Contracting Officers
+### Bottom line for contracting officers

 If you don't adapt your acquisition strategies for cloud, your agency risks financial waste, security breaches, failed missions, and poor technology outcomes.

 By understanding the cloud's unique characteristics and adjusting procurement approaches accordingly, contracting officers become key enablers of efficient, secure, and future-proof government operations.

 ---
-## Digital Service Tech Topic: Artificial Intelligence
+## Digital service tech topic: Artificial intelligence

-### What is Artificial Intelligence?
+### What is artificial intelligence?

 Artificial Intelligence (AI) refers to computer systems designed to perform tasks that typically require human intelligence.
 These tasks include learning, problem-solving, decision-making, understanding language, and recognizing images and speech.